istopwg/pwg-books/ippguide/overview.md

 - Print-Job: Create a new print job with a single document.

-- Get-Printer-Attributes: Get printer status and capabilities.
+- Get-Printer-Attributes: Get Printer status and capabilities.

 - Get-Jobs: Get a list of queued jobs.